darrylmeyer/chat-stats/README.md

 * Longest message sent, who sent it and its' length (characters)
 * Shortest message sent, who sent it and it's length (characters)

+## Dependecies

+This script requires the [TextBlob](https://github.com/sloria/TextBlob) package to be installed.

 ## whatsapp_stats.py

 The main script.
 This script does all the processing of the history file.